Red Signature

 [Images courtesy Laura Vento and Suzanne Brown-Fleming of the United States Holocaust Memorial Museum, hereinafter LV, SBF and USHMM, respectively; and, Arolsen Archives.]

-Above a copy of the actual registration form of Mącznik at Auschwitz "concentration camp" (actually a mass murder camp).
-At the lower left hand corner, one can barely make out his faint signature, purportedly acknowledging the printed sentence above, that he has been advised that his punishment will be for document forgery if the above information is false.
+Above an image of the actual registration form of Mącznik at Auschwitz so-called "concentration" camp (actually a mass murder camp).
+At the lower left hand corner, one can make out his signature, purportedly acknowledging the printed sentence above, that he has been advised that his punishment will be for document forgery if the above information is false.
 The form indicates much personal data (family members, address, occupation, etc.), and that his type or category of detention/imprisonment was "Protective Custody, Jew."

 Death certificate of Mącznik, issued by Colonel Bowring of the Central